 You could watch less TV, do a social media detox, or just commit to spending less time on your phone.

 The app Moment will tell you how much screen time you log on your cell phone each day, along with how many times you unlock it.

 It might be double what you think it is.

 12. Create a morning routine

-An amazing resource for helping you figure out the best way to plan your morning is the Make Over Your Mornings course.
-It’s super affordable and helps you design a morning routine that’s best for your life.
+💡 Pro-tip: An amazing resource for helping you figure out the best way to plan your morning is this Make Over Your Mornings course.
+It’ll help you design a morning routine that’s best for your life.

 13. Self care challenge

 Taking care of yourself is one of the best monthly challenges you can try.

 A self care challenge can mean different things to different people, but the idea is to take time for yourself.